quintanar401/DCoQ/README.md

 q)cat[`says;::]
 cat says myau, I'm black
 q)dog[`says;::]
-dog says bark, I like my bone
+DOG says bark, I like my bone

 / when you call an external pointer with a name it will return the obj's value as is, object's real name in this case. q)cat[`objName]